Brewers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have a 21-16 record in games they were listed as the moneyline favorite (winning 56.8% of those games).
+- The Brewers have won 55.3% of the games this season when they were the moneyline favorite (21-17).

-- Milwaukee has had an over/under set by oddsmakers 71 times, and have combined with opponents to go over the total in 29 of those games (29-39-3).
+- Milwaukee has had an over/under set by bookmakers 72 times, and have combined with opponents to go over the total in 30 of those games (30-39-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!